blueprinted-io/documentation/beyond_the_wrapper.md

 - Measuring more than completion or attendance
 - Supporting contextual, real-world learning instead of abstract training

 This kind of change doesn’t start with tools.
-It starts with intent — and process.
+It starts with intent, and process.

 ---